direktspeed/es-NetworkCluster/README.md

   - Retrive instances also via internal messages

 yes its a distributedMessageBus this can be used with JSON Data or Grpc or HTTP2 WebRTC

+Its also the basic building block of a service mesh or a network mesh